 And as I've been saying, I think on the corporate side, it's great.

-Repatriation, multi trillion multinationals, trillions of dollars parked overseas, bring it back.
+Repatriation, multinationals, trillions of dollars parked overseas.

 That's great.

-What the president has done on his own in terms of getting rid of burdensome big government regulations, Obama era regulations has been great.
+What the president has done on his own in terms of getting rid of burdensome big government regulations, Obama-era regulations has been great.

 His moves on pushing the country towards energy independence, all things he didn't need Congress to do, that's great.